 30 Wreck Rock Road

-The land was purchased by the current owners in 2004 with the intent of creating a Queenslander beachside holiday paradise.
+The land was purchased by the current owners in 2004 with the intent of creating a Queensland beach side holiday paradise.
+What better way to do this than with a typical Queenslander design home, built for the tropics.
 They identified the future location for the home and caretaker cottage and cleared 15 acres of land surrounding both future dwellings.
 Whilst creating the driveway, they uncovered a few surprises along the way, including an old mango plantation.

-This two-storey home with front and rear stairs, features an extremely spacious an open plan kitchen, living, dining area, plus 3 bedrooms with ensuites, plus a 4th bedroom or multi-purpose room and a powder room.
+This two-storey home with front and rear stairs, features an extremely spacious open plan kitchen, living, dining area, plus 3 bedrooms with en-suites, and a 4th bedroom or multi-purpose room and a powder room.
+There is enough room to accommodate friends and family or for it to be offered as a luxury beach front holiday let or bed & breakfast.

 The bright kitchen has plenty of storage and bench space for meal preparation.
 It includes a SMEG dishwasher, an electric stove and oven and wide fridge space plus the balcony off the kitchen is a lovely spot to enjoy a morning cup of tea and listen to the birds.